jarek/electric2go/README.md

 - cars.py: data retrieval logic and constants
 - download.py: downloads and saves information for selected cities
 - crontab: sample crontab entry for invoking download.py
+- city.py: stores list of known cities and their properties
 - process.py: creates maps and visualizations based on the data
 - backgrounds/\* - city maps from openstreetmap used as video backgrounds